Transfer your reading skills

 Here are some ways to quickly judge whether a book can provide information and answers to the questions students are looking for:

-• Look at the cover, title, table of contents, headings, illustrations, captions, graphs and fact boxes.
+- Look at the cover, title, table of contents, headings, illustrations, captions, graphs and fact boxes.

-• Look at any summaries and questions at the end of each chapter.
+- Look at any summaries and questions at the end of each chapter.

-• Find words and concepts specific to the subject.
+- Find words and concepts specific to the subject.
 For example, in maths, words don’t always mean the same thing as they do in everyday language.

-Here are some suggestions for exercises to create transfer value:
+Suggestions for exercises to create transfer value

 We recommend that you work concretely on bridging the gap between FrontRead and the students’ reading outside of FrontRead.
 This is done first and foremost by articulating that the strategies used in the program, can also be applied in other reading situations.